Skip to content

 To help protect consumers and ensure a level playing field for businesses.

-American candy is a growing concern with large numbers of non-compliant sweets and fizzy drinks (often including banned additives) imported from the US.
-We are working with a large South West based business on their compliance, though this is a nationwide issue.
+American candy has continued to be a major concern this year with large numbers of non-compliant sweets and fizzy drinks (often including banned additives) imported from the US.

 Key stats:

-• Percentage of samples coming back as unsatisfactory: 81%.
+• Percentage of other food samples coming back as unsatisfactory: 100%.

 Feed